Comprehensive Guide to Free Hearing Aids and Services for Pensioners in Melton

 Many assume only pensioners qualify or that device choice is limited.
 Common misunderstandings include:

-All seniors must pay a co-payment → HSP covers full cost for cardholders.
+All seniors must pay a co-payment → HSP covers the full cost for cardholders.

 Only one hearing aid model is available → Multiple styles and technologies exist.